anerv/dk_network_analysis/interpretation.md

 ### Spatial distributions

-* At socio level - *share* of LTS 1 is not an urban phenomenon - but absolute quantity is.
+* At socio level - *share* of LTS 1 is not only an urban phenomenon - but absolute quantity is.
 * Same for LTS 2
 * Absolute values for LTS 3 a bit 'random' - but low in CPH. *Share* of LTS 3 low in larger cities.
-* LTS 4 - not urban - neither based on share or absolute values.
+* LTS 4 - not urban - neither based on share or absolute values - but a bit random - generally low values

 Results for spatial autocorrelation: